 2. Food & Drink Tour @Tsukiji market

 Visit Tokyo’s most famous fish market and try some delicious local food and refreshing drinks at a lively Tsukiji market!

 Valentine’s Day is a special event that takes place at the beginning of each year to warm up our heart.
 It allows everyone to spend a sweet, memorable time with someone who loves them or cares about them.
-In Japan, the popular event is celebrated a little different from other countries; girls give presents, mostly (homemade) chocolates, to their loved ones or crushes, but is it also very common to give something to friends, family or co-workers to your appreciation of that person.
+In Japan, the popular event is celebrated a little differently from other countries; girls give presents, mostly (homemade) chocolates, to their loved ones or crushes, but is it also very common to give something to friends, family or co-workers to show your appreciation of that person.
 On March 14, known as White Day, boys are expected to give something to women in return to show their love.